ceurws/ToolsEswc/README.md

 Running the Extraction Task
 ---------------------------
 Option 1.
-To accomplish the SemPub2015 Task1 the following commands should be used:
+To accomplish the SemPub2015 Task1 the following commands should be entered at the command prompt of the FitLayout JavaScript console:
 ```
 processEvaluationSet();
 transformToDomain();